Toyota Stadium (Texas): 2028 redevelopment

-The construction will be carried out in phases, with work on the east side of the stadium slated to begin after the FCS Championship game in January 2025 and completed before the start of the 2028 FC Dallas season.
-The initial phase of development will see stadium capacity drop to about 11,000 seats.
+The construction will be carried out in phases, with work on the east side of the stadium commencing following the FCS Championship game in January 2025.
+The project is scheduled to be completed before the start of the 2028 FC Dallas season.
+The initial phase of development saw stadium capacity drop to about 11,000 during the 2025 FC Dallas season.